MikhailSpirin/synths-of-life-blog/content/post/strymon-aa1/index.md

 ### Broken top part

 Analyzed with DMM - see no action on ouputs at all.
 Next one was an op-amp, simple TL072.
 And yes, seems that is exactly the problem here - P-N juctions are shorted, according to diode mode on my DMM.
 Desoldering it and replacing with general style SOIC TL072.
-Working perfectly!
+I used general IC check technique - check diode junctions, like [here](https://www.youtube.com/watch?v=cGRPBV-_ZQc) Working perfectly!

 ![PCB](aa1-2.jpeg)